zlintian/Genomic-analysis/README.md

 http://genome.sph.umich.edu/wiki/LiftOver

 	Lift PLINK format
 	PLINK format usually referrs to .ped and .map files.
 	Method 1
 	We mainly use UCSC LiftOver binary tools to help lift over.
 We have a script liftMap.py, however, it is recommended to understand the job step by step:
 	(1) Convert .map to .bed file
 	By rearrange columns of .map file, we obtain a standard BED format file.
 	(2) LiftOver .bed file
 	Use method mentioned above to convert .bed file from one build to another.

-(3) Convert lifted .bed file back to .map file

-Rearrange column of .map file to obtain .bed file in the new build.
+	(3) Convert lifted .bed file back to .map file Rearrange column of .map file to obtain .bed file in the new build.
 	(4) Modify .ped file
 	.ped file have many column files.
 By convention, the first six columns are family_id, person_id, father_id, mother_id, sex, and phenotype.
 From the 7th column, there are two letters/digits representing a genotype at the certain marker.
 In step (2), as some genome positions cannot be lifted to the new version, we need to drop their corresponding columns from .ped file to keep consistency.
 You can use PLINK --exclude those snps, see Remove a subset of SNPs.

-(5) (optionally) change the rs number in the .map file

-Similar to the human reference build, dbSNP also have different versions.
+	(5) (optionally) change the rs number in the .map file Similar to the human reference build, dbSNP also have different versions.
 You may consider change rs number from the old dbSNP version to new dbSNP version depending on your needs.
 Such steps are described in Lift dbSNP rs numbers.

 ##Liftover to build 37 (hg19) use python script liftmap.py

-##Download the three files:
+##First, Download the following three files:

 liftMap.py